 execution on the servers in order to avoid concurrent

-executions of the utility which will likely lead to errors and
+executions of the utility, which may lead to errors and

 inconsistent state during failover.
 If the utility detects

-that another instance might be running, it will be started in
+that another instance might be running, it is started in

 "fail" mode (not taking any action when it detects that the